mcneel/developer.rhino3d.com/content/en/guides/grasshopper/your-first-component-windows/index.md

 You've built a component library from boilerplate code, but what about putting together a new simple component "from scratch" and adding it to your project?
 (Component libraries are made up of multiple components after all).
 Next, check out the [Simple Component](/guides/grasshopper/simple-component) guide.

+Try debugging your new grasshopper plugin on [Mac](/guides/grasshopper/your-first-component-mac/), all plugins using the new templates are now cross-platform by default.

 ## Related topics

 - [Installing Tools (Windows)](/guides/grasshopper/installing-tools-windows)